jcee-io/water-walls/README.md

 The function will be traversing the array, starting with the first wall in the zeroth index, and looking for the next wall that is taller than the current wall.
 As we traverse the array we subtract the height of the current wall with the walls we are traversing.
 At the end of the function we should have the largest water gathered measured, but what if the current wall's partner is a shorter wall?
 The key here is the traverse the walls array twice, one forwards and one backwards.
 This front and back traversal is a way to cover all grounds needed for water to touch.
 This will be the main strategy to employ

 ## OICE

+### Output: An object that contains a value property that is the amount of water gathered, and an indexes propert that contains a tuple of the indexes.
+### Input: An array of numbers that represents the height of a wall
+### Edge cases: What if it wasn't an array that was passed in?
+What if the there exists an element of the array is NaN?
+### Constraints: None